mp-se/gravitymon/docs/_sources/configuration.rst.txt

   :alt: Index page

-Configuration is accessed by entering the URL for the device, this will be the mDNS name *device.local* or the IP adress.
+Configuration is accessed by entering the URL for the device, this will be the mDNS name *device.local* or the IP address.
 The following chapter assumes the device name is *gravmon*.

 The main page shows the device readings; gravity, angle, temperature and battery charge.
 If the checkbox is active then the device will never go into sleep mode.
 This is useful if you are collecting angle/tilt for calibration.
 If this is unchecked the device will change mode as explained before.

 You can also view the average time a gravity measurement takes.
 Under optimal setting this should be around 1.5 - 2.0 seconds.
-If this is higher than 2 seconds this is most likley connected to slow wifi connection.
+If this is higher than 2 seconds this is most likely connected to slow wifi connection.
 It will show 0 if data has not been collected yet.

 .. tip::

-   If you are connected to the device via a serial console (speed: 115200) you can see the connection sequence and get the Unique ID and IP adress from there.
+   If you are connected to the device via a serial console (speed: 115200) you can see the connection sequence and get the Unique ID and IP address from there.

 .. tip::

    The button `view error log` will show the last error messages on the device.
-This can be useful for checking errors without the need to connect to the serial port or to check what errors has occured while in `gravity mode`.
+This can be useful for checking errors without the need to connect to the serial port or to check what errors has occurred while in `gravity mode`.
 From v1.1 it will also detect any abnormal restarts or crashes and record these in the logfile.